On Finite-Index Indexed Grammars and Their Restrictions: Introduction

-We introduce the family, $\FIN$, of languages generated by finite-index indexed grammars and study a sub-family, $\UFIN$, of languages generated by uncontrolled finite-index indexed grammars, where every successful derivation has to be finite-index.
-These have been very recently studied under the name {\em breadth-bounded grammars}, where it was shown that this family is a semilinear full trio.
+We introduce the family, $\FIN$, of languages generated by finite-index indexed grammars and a sub-family, $\UFIN$, of languages generated by uncontrolled finite-index indexed grammars, where every successful derivation has to be finite-index.
+The grammars generating the languages of $\UFIN$ have been very recently studied under the name of {\em breadth-bounded grammars}, and it was shown that this family is a semi-linear full trio.
 We also study a special case of the latter, called $\UFINONE$ that restricts branching productions.
-We then show the following: \begin{enumerate} \item All families are semilinear full trios. \item The following conditions are equivalent for a bounded language $L$: \begin{itemize} \item $L \in \UFINONE$, \item $L \in \UFIN$, \item $L$ is bounded semilinear, \item $L$ can be generated by a finite-index $\ETOL$ system, \item $L$ can be accepted by a DFA augmented with reversal-bounded counters, \end{itemize} \item Every finite-index $\ETOL$ language is in $\FIN$. \item $\LL(\CFL)\ \subset \ \ILIN\ \subset \UFINONE \subseteq \UFIN \subset \FIN$. \item Containment and equality are decidable for bounded languages in $\ILIN$ and $\UFIN$. \end{enumerate}
+We then show the following: \begin{enumerate} \item All families are full trios.